dentproject/docs.dent.dev/NetworkConfigurations/NetworkDiscoveryAndManagementSubCategories/STP_SpanningTreeProtocol.md

 The brctl utility can also be used to view information about the current configuration.

-If the brctl utility is not already installed, use:
+If the brctl utility is not already installed:

-`$ apt-get update` to update the package lists.
+_Do not forget to use `$ apt-get update` to fetch the latest version of your package lists.
+Follow this with the command `$ apt-get upgrade` to first review the changes in the latest versions and then replace the old packages by installing the new ones._

 Install the brctl utility with: `$ apt-get install bridge-utils`

 Use the following to confirm STP is enabled: